Is Rainy Season in Laos Worth the Trip? (Our Experience + Tips)

 There’s no predicting exactly what your trip will look like, but if you don’t want to risk ending up soaked, it may be best to reschedule.

-There’s no denying that we got some good lodging deals in Laos, and I’m guessing that is partially because of the wet season–it seemed like every other hotel was running a promotion to fill its rooms.
+There’s no denying that we got some excellent deals on hotels in Laos, and I’m guessing that is partially because of the wet season.

-We stayed in some 4-star hotels that we normally wouldn’t have considered because the price was too small to pass up.
+That included a few 4-star hotels that we normally wouldn’t have considered, simply because the price difference between them and more budget-friendly places was too small to pass up.

 kate storm and jeremy storm in vang vieng, wondering if they picked the best time to visit laos

-At the end of the day, I am glad that we didn’t skip out on traveling during the rainy season in Laos–we learned a lot and had some great days there.
+At the end of the day, I am glad that we didn’t skip out on traveling during the rainy season in Laos.
+We learned a lot, and we had some truly great days there.

-The weather did impact our trip more than the afternoon rains in Thailand or Cambodia, and we probably would not go back to Laos during the wet season again, instead focusing on the best time to visit Laos from October to April.
+The weather did impact our trip more than the afternoon rains in Thailand or Cambodia, and we probably would not go back to Laos during the wet season again, instead focusing on trips during the ideal time to visit Laos (October to April).

 READ NEXT